 Finally in June 2022, the creamery opened to a steady stream of customers.

 The original creamery.

 The farm stand will sell products from Hilltop and nearby farms.
 In addition to herbs, sunflowers, honey, berries and other products that can be grown on the property, we plan to sell dried herbs, soup and dip mixes; jams, jellies, pickles, chutneys, and honey; apple cider and apple cider vinegar.
 We also expect to offer crafts created by local artisans.

-The creamery will serve gelato made at Hilltop Farm using milk and cream purchased from local farms.
+Next year we plan on serving gelato made at Hilltop Farm, using milk and cream purchased from local farms.
 In addition to favorite flavors like chocolate, vanilla, and strawberry, the creamery will feature flavors from seasonal fruit.
 Guests will be able to enjoy their treats at outdoor tables overlooking a children’s play area and the agricultural fields of Suffield.

 Restoration of the Chicken Coop

 Restoration and completed project photos of the chicken coop by Ray Pioggia.

 During the summer of 2020 we undertook the restoration of the Hilltop Farm chicken coop, which was in poor condition.

 We rebuilt the roof, eaves, sills and doors.
 Our former Board President, Tom Wardell - now deceased - had years of experience repairing old structures to their original glory.
 He restored nine of the windows.
 For 15 others that were too deteriorated, he replaced their wooden sashes and glazed in the original glass.

 The project was overseen by Vice President Ray Wilcox.